What happens in the

 • Ability to give valid, informed consent

-• Commitment to attend second scan within one day
+• Commitment to attend second scan before the end of the next day

 Handheld PoCUS devices